iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 these diffeomorphic transformations limit the flows in their complexity as such have to be simple.
 Furthermore, this leads to trade-off sampling speed and evaluation performance <d-cite key="papamakarios_normalizing_2019"></d-cite>.
+Their continuous couterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their simulation-based maximum likelihood training
+<d-cite key="tong_improving_2023"></d-cite>.

 # Continuous Normalizing Flows

-Continuous normalizing flows (CNFs) are among the first applications of neural ordinary differential equations (ODEs) <d-cite key="chen_neural_2018"></d-cite>.
+Continuous normalizing flows are among the first applications of neural ordinary differential equations (ODEs) <d-cite key="chen_neural_2018"></d-cite>.
 Instead of the traditional layers of neural networks, the flow is defined by a vector field that is integrated over time.